catid/test_fcm/README.md

 We convert the input image to L*a*b colorspace to improve the result quality.
 We downsample the image to a size that can be processed in a few minutes.
 We then run the FCM algorithm on the image as recommended by [1] to simplify the image into 16 solid color regions.
 The result is converted back to RGB colorspace and written as a PNG image.

-Real-time output from Adobe Photoshop that looks better than FCM at first glance:
+Real-time output from Adobe Photoshop that looks better than FCM at first glance.
+Image was downsampled just like in the fcm.py script:

 ![Photoshop Output](photoshop_output.png)